vinceskahan/v5wiki/webserver.md

 ### nginx

-Modify the nginx configuration file `/etc/nginx/sites-available` with a new location stanza:
+Modify the nginx configuration file `/etc/nginx/sites-available` with a new location stanza, then restart nginx.
 ~~~~~
 server {
   ...